-We currently are not accepting any un-altered (not spayed/neutered) cats or kittens.
-We do not accept feral or stray cats or kittens.
-Our waiting list for taking a cat is approximately 4 weeks.
-If you can keep your fully vetted cat until we have room, fill out our surrender application to be added to waiting list, we will send you an email of confirmation when we receive it.
+Our waiting list for taking a cat is approximately 8-12 weeks.
+There is a $50 surrender fee to take a cat thst is fixed, $75 if not fixed.
+If you can keep your cat until we have room, fill out our surrender application to be added to waiting list, we will send you an email of confirmation when we receive it.
 If you have found a litter of kittens, please scroll down to view your options.

 If you have found a stray cat, please refer to Help I found a stray dog section.